Nityant17/Cybersec-Stuff/Hello_Hackers.md

 # Hello Hackers
-- Used the `ssh -i ./key hacker@dojo.pwn.college` command in the terminal to establish connection between the terminal and [pwn.college](https://pwn.college/)
+- Used the `ssh -i key hacker@pwn.college` command in the terminal to establish connection between the terminal and [pwn.college](https://pwn.college/)

 ## Intro to Commands
 - Commands used: `whoami`,`hello`